raquelribas/sql/README.md

 ## Summary:
-  Here you will find some of my projects using SQL (I'm using MySQL Workbench).
+  This repository contains some of my projects using SQL (MySQL Workbench).